Economy of Barbados

 Since the island country's independence in 1966, the economy of Barbados has been transformed from a low-income economy dependent upon sugar production into a high-income economy based on tourism and the offshore sector.
 Barbados went into a deep recession in the 1990s after 3 years of steady decline brought on by fundamental macroeconomic imbalances.
 After a painful re-adjustment process, the economy began to grow again in 1993.
 Growth rates have averaged between 3%–5% since then.
 The country's three main economic drivers are: tourism, the international business sector, and foreign direct-investment.
 These are supported in part by Barbados operating as a service-driven economy and an international business centre.

-By the end of 2012 the Barbados economy still exhibited signs of weakness.
-Their main export (12.53% a value of $96.5 million) is liquor, closely followed by frozen-fish (8%) and preserved-milk (6.23%) to Nigeria (a total of 41.38% at $319 million) with nearly three-quarters of the imports (61.05% at $3 billion in natural-rubber and cocoa-beans) originating from there.
-Although it is often quoted that Barbados' main produce is "sugar", there are only two working sugar factories remaining in the country (in the 19th century there were 10).
-At the end of 2013, Barbados' economy continued to exhibit signs of weakness.
 In June 2018 Barbados announced the default on its bonds, after revealing that its debt amounted to $7.5 billion (the fourth highest debt in debt-to-GDP ratio in the world).